 - require supervisors/managers to implement policy and ensure it is understood

 - emphasise that every employee carries responsibility for their behaviour.

 All employees should:

-- be made aware - through induction, training and other processes - about their rights and personal responsibilities under the policy and understand the organisation’s commitment to deal with harassment
+- be made aware - through induction, training, guidance and other processes - about their rights and personal responsibilities under the policy and understand the organisation’s commitment to deal with harassment

 - know who to contact if they want to discuss their experiences in order to decide what steps to take

 - know how to take a complaint forward and the timescales for any formal procedures.